AdamXweb/AdamXweb.github.io/content/blog/easy-mac-quality-of-life-improvements-with-better-touch-tool.md

 Keep in mind there are other great options out there aside from Alfred that can be more powerful.
 The downside is the time a user may need to configure the options may be too long for the average user.

-The other option i'd recommend is [Lacona](https://lacona.app/ "Lacona Website").
+The other option I'd recommend is [Lacona](https://lacona.app/ "Lacona Website").
 It can be a bit more powerful understanding commands.
 Downside is that they only offer a subscription for their 'pro' features that can hook you into another thing to pay yearly..

+## BitWarden

+Password management is something that can really make life much easier.
+There are many options out there, however I'm an advocate for security and privacy so would stick to these options;

+Bitwarden is the best all-rounder, is open source and works on multiple platforms effortlessly.
+You can even host your own BitWarden server, and sync your passwords to your own managed service.
+I personally pay for BitWarden, to add in extra functionality including 2FA to have the codes that autofill in websites for authentication.

+A key factor here to note is that my browser of choice is Firefox.

+Other great options are;

+* 1Password.
+If you don't mind paying a bit more, the app is built with MacOS in mind.
+It allows for easy features such as using TouchID to unlock your passwords
+* Keychain Access.
+Some people use Apple products exclusively.
+This can often mean that you use Safari exclusively also.
+This would be the best option, as it can suggest passwords for you, sync passwords to your phone and also remember wifi passwords across devices.